Simone Biles is already the greatest of all time, but she isn't done yet

 When asked why perform the vault despite its lower-than-expected value, Biles replied: “Because I can.”

-If Biles competes the vault at the Tokyo Olympics (she is expected to), it will become the fifth skill named after her.
+If Biles competes the vault at the Tokyo Olympics (she has said she plans to), it will become the fifth skill named after her.

 Records Simone Biles could break at the Tokyo Olympics